-For forty-eight years, nine unelected men and women on the Supreme Court have played God with innocent human life.
+For forty-nine years, nine unelected men and women on the Supreme Court played God with innocent human life.

-The result has been a brutal holocaust that has claimed the lives of more than 62 million innocent and helpless unborn children in America.
+The result was a brutal holocaust that claimed the lives of more than 63 million innocent and helpless unborn children in America.

 In 1973, the U.S. Supreme Court’s Roe v.
 Wade ruling forced abortion-on-demand down our nation’s throat.

-As a result, many pro-lifers resigned themselves to protecting a life here and there — passing laws which slightly regulate abortion in the most outrageous cases.
+In the past, many in the pro-life movement felt limited to protecting a life here and there — passing some limited laws to slightly control abortion in the most outrageous cases.
 And for years, most pro-lifers tiptoed around the Supreme Court, hoping they wouldn’t be offended.